This post is a self-guided tour of NYC locations for the beloved 90's sitcom Seinfeld.

 Learn more about the surrounding neighborhood on our self-guided tour of Gramercy Park and Union Square.

 One final subway ride!
 Take a jaunt back down to East 14th Street from where you just alighted, and this time catch the Green No. 6 train down to Bleecker Street.

-The Nexus of the Universe (Intersection of East 1st Street and 1st Avenue)
+(intersection of East 1st Street and 1st Avenue)